MihaiStreames/ghlang/README.md

 <!-- LICENSE -->
 ## License

 MIT.
 Do whatever you want with it.
+See [LICENSE](LICENSE) for more information.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>